pyrite-dev/minigamepad/README.md

 A simple, cross platform lightweight single-header gamepad library for handling controller input.

 Written with support for C89, using overridable C99 features, eg. `stdint.h` and `inline` with `#define MG_C89`.

+## progress / TODO
+### linux:
+full support except for rumble

+### windows
+directinput backend is started, but not complete.

+xinput backend has not yet been started other than linking.

+### macos
+the iokit backend has not been started

+## wasm
+the emscripten backend has not been started

 ## basic example